 Bairnsdale is a great place to start your exploration of the Gippsland Lakes or take in an outdoor adventure along them such as kayaking or camping.
 Discover enough wineries to stock up the car along the local wine trails and don't forget to drop into the local museums and antique shops for a taste of Bairnsdale history.

 Officially, Victoria's snow season commences on the Queen's Birthday long weekend in June and concludes at either the last weekend of September or first weekend of October.
 However, sometimes seasonal conditions may result in the period of the snow season being altered.

 If you are driving along the Great Alpine Road during the snow season between Harrietville and Omeo, thus visiting or passing through Mount Hotham and Dinner Plain, it is a mandatory requirement that you carry snow chains at all times.
 These specially designed chains can be fitted to your vehicle's driving wheels and provide increased grip on the road.
 They should be fitted at designated chain fitting bays beside the road when you see signs that say "Fit Chains Here", or when you are about to depart from a mountain resort and are directed to fit chains by the appropriate authorities.
 Chains must be removed from your vehicle's wheels when the road is clear of snow or signs direct you to do so.

 A number of service stations and other businesses in towns along the Great Alpine Road allow you to hire or purchase snow chains.

-Hoy's have outlets at Harrietville, Mount Hotham and Dinner Plain, and they hire or sell snow chains.
-Drivers doing a one-way trip along the Great Alpine Road and wishing to hire chains can pick up and drop off chains from Hoy's in Harrietville and the BP service station at Omeo.
+Hoy's have outlets at Harrietville, Mount Hotham, Dinner Plain and Omeo where they hire and sell snow chains.
+Drivers doing a one-way trip along the Great Alpine Road and wishing to hire chains can pick up and drop off chains from Hoy's in Harrietville and Omeo.
 Hoy's also offer a handy mobile chain fitting service whereby if you hire your chains from their Harrietville branch, they will be fitted to your vehicle at chain fitting bays on your journey towards Mount Hotham by their staff.